What Can I Afford?

 Make a Rough Estimate

-First things first, you can do some very simple math and get a rough — we mean very rough — estimate of what you can afford.
+A good start is to do some very simple math and get a rough estimate of what you can afford.

 A front-end debt-to-income ratio looks at how much of your monthly income goes toward your housing expenses.
 Lenders add up a home loan’s principal, interest, taxes, and insurance and divide it by your gross monthly income.
-It’s ideal if these home loan costs don’t exceed 28% of your gross income, but many lenders will be okay with a higher number.
+It’s ideal if these home loan costs don’t exceed 28% of your gross income, but many lenders may accept a higher number.

-A back-end debt-to-income ratio throws several more expenses into the mix.
-These other expenses could include credit card payments, car payments, student loans, and more.
-That obviously means this ratio is going to be a higher portion of your gross monthly income.
-Still, lenders don’t want this number to be too high.
-Ideally, most lenders want to see this number below 36%, though many would accept a borrower with a ratio below 45%.
+A back-end debt-to-income ratio includes several more expenses including credit card payments, car payments, student loans, and more.
+This ratio is going to be a higher portion of your gross monthly income.
+Most lenders want to see this number below 42%, though many would accept a borrower with a ratio a bit higher.

 Take Some Detailed Calculations